Electogenius/EGCode/help.md

 [what is 1 + 1]
 gives "what is 11"
-seems unusual at first but actually makes sense
+seems unusual at first but actually makes sense, it adds "what is 1" and "1"

 [what is 1 \+ 1]
 [what is \1 \+ \1]